youngker/apparmor-wiki/WorkItems.md

 - extended support for file permissins

 - Move deny into permission set
+  - dependencies: extended permission
+  - description: current the explicit deny is not carried into the kernel.
+We need to carry explicit deny as a unique state permission for delegation.
+  - kernel:
+    - ?
+  - parser:
+    - ?

 - extended x index
+  - dependencies: none or extended permissions if doing more than 5 bits
+  - description: The xindex is currently limited to 12 entries (4 bits minus 4).
+It is possible to extend this to 5 bits before extended permission set lands.
+  - kernel:
+    - update unpack to work with extra bit
+  - parser:
+    - detect kernel supports extra entries
+    - extend tests and coding for extra entries
+    - update verify backend/mapping of extra bits

 - extend file permissions